+There are four types of Galway Hooker: Bád Mór (35–44 ft.) and the Leath Bhád or “half-boat” (28 ft.)
+These two larger vessels were used to transport turf across Galway Bay.
 Two smaller vessels are known as Gleoiteog and Púcán.
 Both are usually 24–28 ft. but are differently rigged.
 The gleoiteog has the same lines and rig as the larger hookers.
 These boats were used more commonly for transporting people and fishing.

 The hooker that sank in Waterford Harbour in 1988 was a ‘gleoiteog’, one of the smaller hookers.
 From newspaper reports at the time, I knew that the owner of the vessel was Professor Ivan Cosby, a lecturer in International Affairs at a Japanese University but originally from Stradbally, Co.
 Laois.